f4bio/fixfifa/README.md

 #### Key points:

 * Runs on the good guys' (i.e. not cheaters) PCs only
-* There don't _has_ to be large amount of users for this tool; works for a single team just as good
+* There don't _has_ to be large amount of users for this tool; works for a single player just as good
 * But, the more players use this tool, the better the swamp can be drained
-* No need to be (absolutely) sure you've identified cheaters
+* No need to be (absolutely) sure you've identified cheaters, everyone can be blocked
 * Game will be left before kicking off (if matched against cheating teams)

 #### Shame list